dfederm/ReferenceTrimmer/README.md

 The package contains build logic to emit warnings when unused dependencies are detected.

 Note: to get better effects, enable [`IDE0005`](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/style-rules/ide0005) unnecessary code rule.
-See also https://github.com/dotnet/roslyn/issues/41640#issuecomment-985780130 for why this code analysis rule requires `<GenerateDocumentationFile>` property to be also enabled.
+See also the note for why IDE0005 code analysis rule requires `<GenerateDocumentationFile>` property to be enabled.

 ## Configuration
 `$(EnableReferenceTrimmer)` - Controls whether the build logic should run for a given project.
 Defaults to `true`.

+## Future development

+The outcome of https://github.com/dotnet/sdk/issues/10414 may be of use for `ReferenceTrimmer` future updates.